 YouTube

 While the Czechia’s Eurovision statistics might not initially catch the eye, there’s been a noticeable upward trend since 2016.
 For instance, the talented singer Gabriela Gunčíková advanced to the Grand Final with her exceptional song „I Stand,“ marking a significant achievement.
 Following this, Mikolas Josef’s energetic performance of „Lie To Me“ two years later secured a Top 10 placement, further boosting the country’s standing.

-Continuing this positive trajectory, the band Lake Malawi achieved an impressive feat by clinching 11th place in the Grand Final of Tel Aviv with their catchy tune “Friend Of A Friend.”
-Last year, the group Vesna continued the streak, reaching a remarkable 10th place with their song “My Sister’s Crown” in Liverpool.
+Continuing this positive trajectory, the band Lake Malawi achieved an impressive feat by clinching 11th place in the Grand Final of Tel Aviv with their catchy tune „Friend Of A Friend.“ The group Vesna continued the streak, reaching a remarkable 10th place with their song „My Sister’s Crown“ in Liverpool 2023.
+Last year the Czech singer Aiko could not continue the line of success, with her song “Pedestal” she came only 11th in the semi-final.
 These successes highlight the Czechia’s growing presence and impact in the Eurovision Song Contest in recent years.

+YouTube